-Most of the time this will be comprised of costs such as airline tickets, cruise costs, pre-paid hotels, and tours or excursions.
-Almost all polices will also insure expenses like event tickets or theme park admissions.
-Expenses like tuition or class fees are also insurable, but only with specific companies.
-There are a few cases where this can seem a little complicated:
+Typically, this amount is comprised of airline tickets, cruise costs, pre-paid hotels and tours or excursions.
+Almost all plans will also insure expenses like event tickets or theme park admissions.
+Expenses like tuition or class fees, popular expenses for business trips, are also insurable, but only with specific companies.